C6H15/Boundaries/docs/guide/tutorial.md

 Boundaries.EnableCollisionDetection() -- [!code focus:2]
 --Boundaries.DisableCollisionDetection()
 ```
 Run the script to see the output.
-It should print messages as you walk in/out of the boundary.
+You can also copy and paste the script provided below.
+It should print messages as you walk in and out of the boundary.

 ::: details Basic Usage Script
 ```luau